temporalio/temporal/docs/design/1533-host-specific-tasklist.md

 ![image alt text](1533-host-specific-tasklist-image_2.png)

 * When there are too many outstanding sessions and the user is trying to create a new one.
 The assumption here is that each activity worker is configured to have **MaxCurrentSessionExecutionSize = 1**.
-Host specific tasklist and worker is omitted in the diagram.
+Resource specific tasklist and session activity worker are omitted in the diagram.

 ![image alt text](1533-host-specific-tasklist-image_3.png)

-* An example of CreateSessionWithHostID().
+* An example of RecreateSession().

 ![image alt text](1533-host-specific-tasklist-image_4.png)

 ## Open Issues

 * Support automatic session reestablishing when worker goes down.

-* Add built-in query which will return a list of open sessions.

 * Allow session activities to access session information such as sessionID, resourceID, etc. This information is useful for logging and debugging.